-The Backyard Habitat Certification Program, in partnership with our two organizations, is actively working to grow in our learning and practice around diversity, equity, and inclusion (DEI) and to weave it into the fabric of our program, our organizations, and the larger community.
-As an essential part of our program, we invite volunteers to engage with us in thoughtful, informed conversations about how to advance that growth and practice.
+In partnership with our two organizations, Backyard Habitat is actively working to grow in our learning and practice around diversity, equity, and inclusion (DEI) and to weave it into the fabric of our program, our organizations, and the larger community.
+As an essential part of our program, we invite volunteers to engage with us in advancing this growth and practice.

-In order to build healthy ecosystems for our collective community, it is essential to recognize and dismantle the legacy of systemic racism and oppression that communities of color and low-income communities are still living with.
+In order to build healthy ecosystems for our collective community, it is essential to recognize and dismantle the legacy of colonization, systemic racism, and oppression that black and indigenous communities, communities of color, low-income communities, and frontline communities are still living with.
 Exclusion and displacement are woven into the history of our country's conservation movement and continue to show up within the movement, our community, our organizations, and our program.
-We will continue to examine the ways our organizations and program operate within these structures, work towards addressing past wrongdoings, close gaps in our programming and policies, and build strong and deeper relationships with the diverse communities of our region.
-We are dedicated to partnering in ways that fulfill and uphold our shared goals and increase environmental benefits for everyone in an equitable way.
+We will continue to examine the ways our organizations and program operate within and uphold these structures, work towards addressing past and present wrongdoings, address gaps in our programming and policies, and build strong and deeper relationships with the diverse communities of our region.
+We are dedicated to partnering in ways that increase environmental benefits for everyone in an equitable way.

-We envision a future where the culture of the Backyard Habitat Certification Program is inclusive and welcoming of all people, where staff and volunteers reflect the diversity of our region, and where program services are distributed equitably and collaboratively.
+We envision a future where the culture of Backyard Habitat is inclusive and welcoming of all people, where staff and volunteers reflect the diversity of our region, where our program is community-and-culturally informed and responsive, and where program services are distributed equitably and collaboratively.
 Like an ecosystem depends on many types of plants and wildlife, a community thrives when it fosters diversity.